leventozturkkkk/upwork_frontend/README.md

 # Upwork!
 Frontend works that I am doing at Upwork!

-* Doing most of the jobs voluntarily, not signed a contract with the client.
+* Doing the jobs voluntarily, not signing a contract with the client.